 Fibrin’s Role in Healing

-In order to decipher the details of Ötzi the Iceman’s death, Dr. Pauza employed new knowledge gleaned from his team’s research of Fibrin.
+In order to decipher the details of Ötzi the Iceman’s death, Dr. Pauza employed new knowledge gleaned from his team’s research of Fibrin for off-label use.

 Fibrin is a natural molecule found in every human, and it has the unique ability to heal and regrow damaged tissue.
-Dr. Pauza’s team studies Fibrin because they’re successfully using Fibrin to treat spinal diseases and degeneration.
+Dr. Pauza’s team studies Fibrin for off-label use because they’re successfully using it to treat spinal diseases and degeneration.
 It’s replacing spine surgery with great success.

 “Understanding Fibrin and its ability to heal is critical to the future of humans.
 So many scientists are focused on medical inventions allowing humans to live longer lives, but that’s not good enough.
 Because what good is living longer if we’re not living with high quality, Living without pain? that’s my focus, giving humans quality years, not just quantity.
 And we’re improving the quality of our time alive by regenerating our tissue and organs.
 Using Fibrin to make our bodies younger as we grow older, because Fibrin has the critical role of healing every injury and wound in the human body.”Dr. Kevin Pauza